-To see a list of modules/software available on the HPCC use the module avail command.
+To see a list of modules/software available on the HPCC use the module spider command.

 The HPCC has an extensive list of over 2,000 installed software packages available for use by MSU researchers.
 Below is a sample of applications available.
-See documentation for full list of software.
+See documentation for software specific tutorials.

 |Domain of Application||Software|